tawanaj/tawanaj.github.io/_posts/2024-08-09-to-bloom-or-not-to-bloom.markdown

 </div>
 <br>

-The same day that I saw this flower, I was not in the best of moods.
-I was so drained and just overwhelmed with things that were happening.
+The same day that I noticed the newest flower, I was not in the best of moods.
+I was so drained and overwhelmed with things that were happening.
 I felt like there were so many things outside of my control.
-And I was also processing some pretty disappointing turn of events that happened a couple days earlier.
+And I was also processing some disappointing turn of events that happened a couple days earlier.

 I usually stay pretty active throughout the day but not that day lol.
 I also decided that I was going to eat my feelings and finished an entire bag of cheetos puffs.
 I messaged a friend (who also happens to be my accountability partner) and told her how terrible I'd been feeling and that I needed to get to the gym.